 Spider-Man: Into the Spider-Verse is the fantastic animated take on a universe that brings in multiple Spider-People from other realities.
 While the plot is not too thick, the story moves along real quick and sees an exciting take on comic book characters.
 So is the film based on a specific comic?
 Well, no. The comic does have a storyline which has the Spider Army join forces but is an entirely different plot and is far more confusing.
 We’ll stick to the film for this article.
 Spider-Man: Into the Spider-Verse’s cast includes Shameik Moore, Jake Johnson, Hailee Steinfeld, Nicolas Cage, Chris Pine, Liev Schreiber, and Zoë Kravitz to name some of them.
-Here’s the comparison of the film and the comic book characters of the heroes and villains in Spider-Man: Into the Spider-Verse.
+Here’s the comparison of the film and the comic book characters of the heroes and villains in Spider-Man: Into the Spider-Verse; spoilers ahead.

 The first of the Spider-People we need to talk about is the one and only …